probot/probot/docs/plugins.md

 > Note: `robot.auth` is asynchronous, so it needs to be prefixed with a [`await`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/await) to wait for the magic to happen.

-The `github` value returned from authenticating is an instance of the [github Node.js module](https://github.com/mikedeboer/node-github), which swraps the [GitHub API](https://developer.github.com/v3/) and allows you to do almost anything programmatically that you can do through a web browser.
+The `github` object returned from authenticating is an instance of the [github Node.js module](https://github.com/mikedeboer/node-github), which wraps the [GitHub API](https://developer.github.com/v3/) and allows you to do almost anything programmatically that you can do through a web browser.

 Here is an example of an autoresponder plugin that comments on opened issues: